richelbilderbeek/cppcast_notes/README.md

 # cppcast_notes

-Notes for CpCast.
+Shownotes for CppCast episode 103.

+ * Host: Rob Irving
+ * Co-Host: Jason Turner
+ * Guest: Richel Bilderbeek ('Re-shell builder-bake')

 ## Brief guest introduction

-Richel Bilderbeek ('Re-shell builder-bake') is a C++ developer for 17 years.
+Richel Bilderbeek is a C++ developer for 17 years.
 He is mostly interested in what the literature has to say about good C++ practices, then teaching children and to adults, additionally writing articles, blog posts and tutorials.
 In his professional life,